puppetlabs/puppetdb/acceptance/options/README.md

 * `:puppetdb_package_repo_url` (`PUPPETDB_PACKAGE_REPO_URL`) : By default,
   the test setup will install the latest 'master' branch of puppetdb dev packages from puppetlabs.lan; however, if this option is set, then it will try to use the apt/yum repos from that url (appending 'debian', 'el', etc.) instead.
+This is required for jobs that will be running outside of the puppetlabs LAN.